 Realism

-In General > s.a. physics [ultimate theories]; quantum locality.
+In General > s.a.
+Ether; mathematics; Ontology; physics [ultimate theories]; quantum locality; Reality; Structural Realism.

-* Idea: Scientific realism is a view about things, events, processes, that are unobservable either because they are tiny or because they are past; More specifically, in quantum mechanics it is the view that physical objects have properties that exist even before they are measured.
+* Idea: Scientific realism is a view about things, events, processes, that are unobservable either because they are tiny or because they are past; One can define a realist theory as one describing a closed system entirely by means of entities and concepts pertaining to the system (as opposed to operationalism).

 @ Arguments re local realism: Caser PLA(84) [condition]; Hoffmann FP(90); Bernstein FP(99) [against, simplified GHZ]; Santos qp/01, SHPMP(05) [pro]; Lan IJTP(08)qp/03 [EPR, pro], IJTP(08)qp/03 [superpositions and mixtures], JRLR(05)qp/03 [GHZ, pro]; Adenier AJP(08)feb-a0705 [re Mermin's argument].